Kamala Harris’ Complete Track Record on LGBTQ Issues

 2014

-Legislation co-sponsored by Harris that bans the gay and trans panic defense, which excused violent behavior against members of the LGBTQ community, becomes law in California.
+Legislation that bans the gay and trans panic defense, which Harris co-sponsored, becomes law in California.

 July 28, 2016